 General Partner at Viola Ventures

-Ronen Joined Viola Ventures (formerly known as Carmel Ventures) in February 2008 and currently serves as a General Partner.
+Ronen Joined Viola Ventures in February 2008 and currently serves as a General Partner.
 His investment areas of focus include SaaS, big data, cyber security and internet.

 Ronen is currently a board member in Samanage, ironSource, Perfecto Mobile, enSilo, Redis Labs, and CodeFresh.
 He also served as a board member at Shunra (acquired by HP), Amadesa (acquired by Live Person), Kampyle (acquired by Medallia) and Cloudyn (acquired by Microsoft)